Skip to content

 Provider access is often more important in physician practices than in many other industries because employees are highly aware of provider quality and network limitations.
 A plan that looks cheaper on paper can become expensive if it drives out-of-network utilization or creates dissatisfaction due to restricted access.

 Practices with multi-location footprints also need to ensure the network matches where employees live and work.
 When teams are distributed, network design becomes a strategic decision, not a default selection.
-The best outcomes usually come from starting with a strong network and then optimizing plan design and contributions within that network rather than choosing a narrow network purely to reduce premiums.
+The best outcomes usually come from starting with a strong network and then optimizing plan design and contributions within that network, rather than choosing a narrow network purely to reduce premiums — a tradeoff that often costs more in dissatisfaction and productivity than it saves in premium dollars.

 Pharmacy and Specialty Medications

-Better reporting, clear plan rules, and thoughtful vendor management often make a meaningful difference in pharmacy outcomes.
-The goal is to support appropriate access to needed medications while reducing waste, avoiding avoidable pricing inefficiencies, and improving predictability for renewals.
+Better reporting, clear plan rules, and thoughtful vendor management — including pharmacy benefit manager oversight — often make a meaningful difference in pharmacy outcomes.
+Practices with self-funded or level-funded arrangements can access the claims-level data needed to identify pharmacy cost drivers and make informed decisions about formulary design and specialty medication coverage.
+The goal is to support appropriate access to needed medications while reducing waste and improving predictability for renewals.

 Renewal Strategy and Long-Term Sustainability